jasperan/data-in-ai-revolution/README.md

 ## 1. Data for each type of problem

-There are lots of problems that fall into the realm of Artificial Intelligence.
+There are lots of problems that fall into the space of Artificial Intelligence.
 However, not all data fits the desired format to solve a specific type of problem.
 Depending on what type of data we have available, we'll be able to use it in one way or the other.

 For example, all AI models that are used to generate text require **text data**.
 On the other hand, models that are used to process **images or video**, to detect objects on these images, or segment them, require 2-dimensional data.
 We'll talk about more of each type of data in the next sections.